 “Meditation is an invitation to wonder and curiosity.
 An invitation to soften around our ideas of what life is or should be, and to enter into the fullness of our moment to moment experience.
 To be here with the same spirit of wonder and curiosity we had as children – allowing everything to be fresh and unknown.
 Its an invitation to discover for ourselves the miracle of awareness.” — Richard Witteman

-September 23-30, 2017 – Retreat in Springwater with Richard Witteman – This retreat takes place at the end of September, as we begin to experience cooler weather and see the beginnings of fall color–a beautiful time of year to be in Springwater.
+June 30th – July 7th 2018 – Retreat in Springwater with Richard Witteman – This retreat takes place at the end of June, as we begin to experience warmer weather and see the beginnings of summer color–a beautiful time of year to be in Springwater.
 While this retreat tends to be very popular, there is still space in the retreat for full and part-time attendees.
 Richard will give talks and be available for group and private meetings.